 Cells sense and respond to mechanical signals, but the molecular details of mechanotransduction pathways have remained enigmatic.
 In current work, we are using protein engineering to probe and program how mechanical forces are sensed and interpreted by mammalian cells.

-4D Regulation of the Central Dogma
+Molecular Organization of the Central Dogma

 when and where are proteins made, modified, and degraded?